-Make sure you're up to date on the salary ranges for your position and in your region with Robert Half's latest Salary Guide.
+Make sure you're up to date on the salary ranges for your position and in your region by visiting Robert Half's Salary Center.

 Even if the salary increase was the main reason you were ready to leave, using a counteroffer as a means of upping your pay does not provide sufficient cause to stay.
 In most cases, there are other factors at play that made you feel like leaving, whether they included unresponsive management, unfavorable working conditions or burnout in your job.

-Not only does more money not change your situation (e.g. how much you're appreciated, work-life balance), but money probably isn't the only reason you wanted to leave.
-Counteroffers can be flattering, and even tempting, but the risks outweigh the rewards.
+Not only does more money not change your situation — such as how much you're appreciated or your work-life balance — but money probably isn't the only reason you wanted to leave.
+Counteroffers can be flattering and even tempting, but the risks outweigh the rewards.
 Leave on good terms.
 You may be able to return later, if that's your best option.